Candy Party Theme Itinerary

 Making The Gingerbread Man Ornaments

 Besides the ingredients for the dough, you will need:

 - White dimensional fabric paint

 - 2 cups flour

 - 1 cup water

 Roll out the dough with a rolling pin and use a gingerbread man cookie cutter to cut out the cookies.
 Use a straw to make a hole in the head of each gingerbread man to hang it from later.
 Bake at 250*F for 2 hours.

 When the gingerbread men are cooled, start painting faces, sleeves, and buttons on them with the dimensional paint.

 Make two dots for eyes and draw a smile.
 A pair of squiggly lines painted where the arms and legs come out from the body make your gingerbread men have a very nice suit of clothes.

+Put two very low buttons on the body.
+Make sure you leave enough room for his little gingham bow tie.
 Now to make the bow ties, try to make very consistent looking bow from gingham ribbon.
 Glue these on right above the buttons.